 This site allows users to browse iPhone and iPad web apps online, outside of iTunes.

 AppsZoom (formerly AndroidZoom) is a search alternative for Android, and now iOS, users.
 Apps may be downloaded from the site by using links or scanning QR Codes.

 Available online and as a download for Blackberry smartphones.
 Users may browse and search apps.

-Evernote Trunk is an app store for Evernote users and features nearly 100 add-ons for users of the Evernote mobile productivity app.
+Evernote App Center (formerly Evernote Trunk) is an app store for Evernote users and Center features many add-ons for users of the Evernote mobile productivity app.